willjobs/regulations-public-comments/blogposts/post4/README.md

-# Assessments of Polarity and Similarity in Public Comments
+# Assessment of Polarity and Similarity in Public Comments

 In this post I will discuss how I used a dictionary approach to assess the polarity of public comments.
 This approach was limited by the wide range of topics in the dataset, the various ways people may indicate support or opposition to a proposed regulation, and the distinction between emotional valence and position on an issue.
 I will also cover my efforts to use measures of similarity to begin to identify form letter comments that are similar, but not identical.
 In the next post I plan to use the similarity dataset I constructed to build a supervised learning model to identify form letter comments.